- Learning Center

 Loans that might have prepayment penalties

 If the term of your SBA 7(a) loan is less than 15 years, there is no prepayment penalty.
-For example, working capital and debt refinance SBA loans through banks in the SmartBiz network have a ten year term.
-That means no prepayment penalties.
+For example, working capital and debt refinance SBA loans through banks in the SmartBiz® network have a ten year term, which means there are no prepayment penalties.
 You can pay off your loan any time without an additional cost.

 A merchant cash advance (MCA) is not a loan in the traditional sense.
 If you take out an MCA, a financing company advances cash to you in a lump sum.
 They then take a percentage of your daily credit card and debit card sales, on top of charging a fee.
 MCAs are attractive to small business owners in need of fast funding.
 They’re easy to qualify for and funds can be available in just a few days.
 Because of the fixed fees, you can’t save on interest by paying off your MCA early even though there’s not specific repayment penalty language in your loan agreement.